READ OUR MENUS

 We will not serve alcohol to anyone that is visibly intoxicated.
 We reserve the right to cease the service of alcohol to anyone, at any time, at our sole discretion.
 Few things are as embarrassing as being cut-off at your favorite bar, so do everyone a favor and cut yourself off, before you start acting stupid.

-Hard closing times are set by City or State government regulations.
-According to applicable law, Monday through Saturday, all patrons must be off our premises at 3:00 am.
-On Sunday evenings all patrons must be off our premises at midnight.
-We’d love to let you hang out longer, but that would be illegal.
+Hard closing times are set by government regulations.
+According to applicable law, all customers must be off of our premises by specific times, depending on the night of the week.
+So, while we’d love to let you hang out longer, sometimes that would just be illegal.
+You don’t have to go home, but you can’t stay here.

 If you don’t have a designated driver, and are not sure of your own condition, never hesitate to have the bartender, server or manager call you a taxi.
 It’s not a problem.
 We’ve got those guys on speed-dial.
 We also recommend utilizing the car services, Uber and Lyft.
-In Georgia, driving with a Blood Alcohol Content of 0.08% is an automatic DUI.
-It’s not worth the risk or the hassle.
 Trust us.
-Waking up in your own warm bed in the morning is much better than waking up in county jail.
+Waking up in your own warm bed in the morning is always better than waking up in county jail.
 Be safe.
 Be smart.
 Never drive impaired.